Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

 where $\boldsymbol{u \cdot \nabla} = u^{\mu} \nabla_{\mu}$ refers to the covariant derivative along the fluid four-velocity $\boldsymbol{u}$ and the quantities $\Pi$, $\tau$, $\zeta$, and $\Theta :=\nabla_{\mu} u^{\mu}$ denote the bulk-viscous pressure, the relaxation time, the bulk viscosity and the fluid expansion, respectively.
 This approach is normally referred to as the ``Maxwell-Cattaneo'' model \cite{Camelio2022_a} since Eq.~\eqref{eq:bulk} can be recovered through linearisation in out-of-equilibrium contributions, \ie in $\Pi$, of the more complete Hiscock-Lindblom model presented in Ref.~\cite{Hiscock1983}.
 The Hiscock-Lindblom model is based on an extension of the perfect-fluid entropy current where all possible terms that depend linearly and quadratically on the dissipative currents are included.
 Positivity of entropy production then yields relaxation-type equations similar to \eqref{eq:bulk} which is characteristic of the MIS theory.
 However, it was found that both models are in good agreement with the full chemically reacting multi-fluid model in simulations of isolated neutron stars in spherical symmetry~\cite{Camelio2022_b}.

 Being the first study of this type, it lacked a previous, even qualitative, understanding of the impact that bulk viscosity may have on the dynamics and GW emission after the merger.
-To build such understanding, we have adopted a simplified description of bulk viscosity considering it a constant within the stars and varying its strength within the allowed range so as to have a first qualitative assessment and obtaining strict upper limits.
+To build such understanding, we have adopted an approximate but realistic description of bulk viscosity considering it to be determined by direct and modified Urca reactions using the linearized equations presented in \cite{Camelio2022_a, Camelio2022_b}.
+Hence, both $\zeta$ and $\tau$ are sensitive functions of the baryon-number density $n$ and of the temperature $T$, varying within the stars depending on the local thermodynamic conditions, \eg the bulk viscosity associated with the linearized direct Urca reaction rate scales as $\sim T^{4}$.
+However, its strength is systematically varied by adjusting the composition of cold neutron-star matter above the nuclear saturation density (see End Matter for details on the EOS and the transport coefficients \cite{Chabanov2023endmatter}).
 The advantage of this approach is that it allowed us to explore the most extreme scenarios of very large and very small bulk viscosities.
-On the other hand, its disadvantage is that it does not take into account the temperature and density dependence of bulk viscosity.
-This drawback, however, can be removed when microphysical prescriptions of the bulk viscosity will be become available and can be implemented self-consistently in numerical simulations.
-In practice, we consider four different values of the bulk-viscosity coefficient $\zeta \in \zeta_0[0.0, 0.2, 0.5, 1.0]$ with $\zeta_0 := 10^{30} \mathrm{g}\,\mathrm{cm}^{-1}\,\mathrm{s}^{-1}$ close to the highest bulk viscosity reported in Ref.~\cite{Most2022}.
-Hereafter, we will refer to these four cases as: zero, low, medium, and high viscosity, respectively.
+In practice, we consider four different models of the bulk-viscosity which can be distinguished by computing the resonant maximum of the so-called AC bulk viscosity \cite{Yang2023} $\zeta_{_{\mathrm{AC}}}(\omega) := \zeta(1 + \omega^2\tau^2)^{-1}$, where $\omega$ is the angular frequency of a periodic density oscillation \cite{Alford2018a, Sawyer1989}.
+The quantities $\hat{\zeta}$ and $\hat{T}$ define the resonant maximum of $\zeta_{_{\mathrm{AC}}}$ at $2n_{\mathrm{sat}}$ and a frequency $f=\omega/2\pi=1~\mathrm{kHz}$, where $n_{\mathrm{sat}}\approx0.15~\mathrm{fm}^{-3}$ is the nuclear saturation density, and the corresponding temperature at which the maximum is achieved, respectively.
+Our models span the range of $\hat{\zeta} \in \zeta_0 [10^{-4},0.4, 1.0, 2.4]$ with $\zeta_0 := 10^{30} \mathrm{g}\,\mathrm{cm}^{-1}\,\mathrm{s}^{-1}$ and correspondigly $\hat{T} \in [3.6,2.2,1.3,1.2]~\mathrm{MeV}$.
+Hereafter, we will refer to these four cases as: ``zero'' (because of its negligible value), low, medium, and high viscosity, respectively.

+The simulations reported below are obtained after solving the Einstein equations together with an extension of the high-order high-resolution shock-capturing code \texttt{FIL}~\cite{Most2019b, Most2019c} and an equilibrated hybrid EOS, \ie where the pressure is expressed as a combination of a cold part modelled via a $\beta$-equilibrium slice of the \texttt{TNTYST} EOS~\cite{Togashi2017} and of a thermal part described by an ideal-fluid EOS~\cite{Rezzolla_book:2013}.
+In essence, we set the pressure as $p^{\mathrm{eq}}=p_{\mathrm{cold}}+\rho \epsilon_{\mathrm{th}} (\Gamma_{\rm th} -1)$, where $\rho$ is the rest-mass density and $\epsilon_{\mathrm{th}}$ the thermal part of the specific internal energy.
+We also adopt an optimal value of the adiabatic index $\Gamma_{\rm th}=1.7$~\cite{Figura2020}.
+Note that only $p^{\mathrm{eq}}$ is employed in the simulations as deviations from equilibrium are modelled through $\Pi$.
+As mentioned above, we vary the composition of cold neutron-star matter to obtain different models for the bulk viscosity while keeping the same $p^{\mathrm{eq}}$ for all simulations.